Create Role Description

 Demonstrate inclusive behaviour and show respect for diverse backgrounds, experiences and perspectives

-• Be responsive to diverse cultures, backgrounds, experiences, perspectives, values and beliefs
+• Acknowledge and respect diverse cultures, backgrounds, experiences, perspectives, values and beliefs

 Relationships Influence and Negotiate